 Our logo and its history

-The logo of our UFR Pharmaceutical and Biological Sciences, also known as the Faculty of Pharmacy, may seem surprising, with this character accompanied by his dog.
-And yet, it comes from the long history of pharmacy in Montpellier.
+The logo of our Department of Pharmaceutical and Biological Sciences—also known as the School of Pharmacy—might seem surprising, featuring a man accompanied by his dog.
+And yet, it draws on the long history of pharmacy in Montpellier.

-This character was born in Montpellier around the middle of the 14th century.
-Having distributed all his wealth to the poor, he took up the pilgrim's staff and set off for Rome.
-Hence the costume: large cape, wide-brimmed hat, staff and gourd.
-With plague epidemics raging in Italy, he took an active part in the fight against the disease, which he eventually contracted.
-Quarantined in a wood, he managed to cure himself and survived thanks to a small dog who brought him food every day.
-Hence, in his representations, the dog (roquet) and the unveiling of his bubo at the top of his thigh.
-He died around 1379 (in Montpellier? or, more likely, in Voghera?), and his cult as patron saint invoked against the plague is attested as early as 1391 in Italy.
-Montpellier's attachment to this world-famous compatriot is understandable, as is the apothecaries' choice of this healing saint.
+This figure was born in Montpellier around the middle of the 14th century.
+Having given all his possessions to the poor, he took up the pilgrim’s staff and set out for Rome.
+Hence his attire: a long cloak, a wide-brimmed hat, and a staff with a water gourd.
+With plague epidemics raging in Italy at the time, he actively participated in the fight against the disease, which he eventually contracted.
+Quarantined in a forest, he managed to cure himself and survived thanks to a small dog that brought him food every day.
+Hence, in depictions of him, the dog (a small breed) and the visible bubo on his upper thigh.
+He died around 1379 (in Montpellier?
+Or in Voghera, more likely?) and his veneration as a patron saint invoked against the plague is attested as early as 1391 in Italy.
+One can understand the attachment of the people of Montpellier to this world-famous compatriot and the apothecaries’ choice of this healing saint.

 The symbol of our Faculty

-The faculty adopted the ancient apothecary seal as its logo in the 1960s, thus marking the roots of pharmacy in Montpellier.
-And now it's modernizing it to look to the future in the continuity of its history.
+In the 1960s, the faculty adopted the historic apothecaries’ seal as its logo, thereby highlighting the roots of pharmacy in Montpellier.
+And now it is updating the logo to look toward the future while staying true to its history.

 Text by Marie-Sophie Guibert, Curator of the Albert Ciurana Pharmacy Museum.